-After an initial victory for the four San Antonians at district court, a lower appeals court ruled against them, validating the city’s claim of governmental immunity on the grounds that “a contract made for the benefit of the state” shields the government from legal attack.
+After an initial victory for the five San Antonians at district court, a lower appeals court ruled against them, validating the city’s claim of governmental immunity on the grounds that “a contract made for the benefit of the state” shields the government from legal attack.

 “A plaintiff alleging the government and its officers are acting without legal or statutory authority may seek declaratory and injunctive relief… While such a suit generally does not implicate governmental immunity, governmental immunity will preclude the suit if its purpose or effect is to cancel or nullify a contract made for the benefit of the state,” the ruling reads.

 “In other words, where ‘the only plausible remedy’ for the plaintiff’s claim is invalidation of a government contract, governmental immunity bars both suit and liability.”